lestec-al/files/README.md

 - shows hidden files
 - resizability

-Warning: there may be bugs in the program.

 For linux debian (xubuntu tested) users there is a fully functional version.
 You need to download this project, extract and run "files app".
 For others:
 - install Python (version 3.9 or higher)
 - install PySimpleGUI (https://pysimplegui.readthedocs.io/en/latest/#installing-pysimplegui)